slang-lang/slang/trunk/README.txt

-AST::TreeInterpreter is now active by default odepend is the prefered tool to create and use source code repositories, feedback is appreciated
+Runtime::Interpreter is now deprecated and will not be build anymore AST::TreeInterpreter: changed the way how the control flow is handled, no it's possible to create loops by using "continue"